- Research Handbooks in Law and Economics series

 Edited by Einer R. Elhauge

 Chapter 10: Issues in Antitrust Enforcement

-Abraham L. Wickelgren I INTRODUCTION While the literature on what antitrust law should and should not prohibit is vast, the literature on how best to enforce these laws is much smaller.
+10 Issues in antitrust enforcement Abraham L. Wickelgren I INTRODUCTION While the literature on what antitrust law should and should not prohibit is vast, the literature on how best to enforce these laws is much smaller.
 That said, in recent years, there have been some important developments in the literature on optimal antitrust enforcement.
 While far from a comprehensive survey, this chapter discusses the literature on several issues in antitrust enforcement.
 The next section in the chapter addresses the proper balance between public and private enforcement; that is, it examines the relative strengths of and weaknesses of public and private enforcement and attempts to shed some light on the circumstances in which one mode of enforcement is likely to be preferable to another.
 The following sections all discuss issues related to optimal enforcement by a public agency.
 Section III discusses the optimal welfare standard that a public antitrust enforcement agency (or a court) should use in evaluating potentially anticompetitive conduct.
 The two leading candidates are the total welfare standard (evaluating the effect on all players, including the benefits to the firms involved in the conduct), often advocated by economists, and the consumer welfare standard (only considering the effect of the conduct on consumers), which is most commonly used by regulators and courts.
 Section IV discusses the optimal timing of antitrust enforcement.
-An antitrust authority can either review and decide whether or not to prohibit conduct before it is undertaken (ex ante enforcement, commonly used in merger enforcement) or wait until after the conduct has occurred...
+An antitrust authority can either review and decide whether or not to prohibit conduct before it is undertaken (ex ante enforcement, commonly used in merger enforcement) or wait until...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.